icfnext/prosper/README.md

 }
 ```

 The Prosper specification for this servlet can then set a mocked `Replicator` instance and verify the expected [interactions](http://docs.spockframework.org/en/latest/interaction_based_testing.html) using the Spock syntax.
+Alternatively, services can inject other service references using the `slingContext.registerInjectActivateService` methods.

 ```groovy
 def "servlet with mock service"() {